XXXXXX on XXX: cancelled? season XXXX? (release date) - canceled + renewed TV shows - TV Series Finale

 - Check out our lists of already cancelled and ended TV shows.

 What do you think?
-Do you hope the Party of Five TV show will be renewed for a second season?
-How would you feel if Freeform cancelled this TV series, instead?
+Are you glad that The Haves and the Have Nots TV show has been renewed for an eighth season?
+How would you feel if OWN had cancelled this TV series, instead?

-I absolutely love this story and the truth that it tells.
-I truly hope that FreeForm gives it one more chance.
-It’s a powerful story and has room to go somewhere.

-I love party of five.
-Acting is good and the story line is very relevant and moving.
-Please don’t cancel it.